Data-Driven-World/Data-Driven-World.github.io/_Notes/Logistic_Regression.md

 | x         | x         | 0   | 0   | 1    |
 | x         | x         | 0   | 1   | 0    |

 We can then train the model **three times** and obtain the coefficients for **each class**.
 In this example, we would have **three sets** of beta coefficients, one for the cat versus no-cat, another one for dog versus no-dog, and the last one for fish versus no-fish.
-We can then use these coefficients to calculate the probability for each class and produce the probability
+We can then use these coefficients to calculate the probability for each class and produce the probability.

 Recall that our hypothesis function returns a probability between 0 to 1.